mmarxe/cosmosdb/README.md

 # cosmosdb

-This is a wrapper around the api to make it simpler to utilize zzure cosmosdb from your php services such as Wordpress, Symphony and Laravel.
+This is a wrapper around the api to make it simpler to utilize azure cosmosdb from your php services such as Wordpress, Symphony and Laravel.

 Wrapper for Azure Cosmos DB.

 https://learn.microsoft.com/en-us/rest/api/cosmos-db/

 # Installation